Bookkeeper vs accountant: which does your business need?

 Key takeaways

-• Recognize that bookkeepers handle daily financial tasks like recording transactions and managing payroll, while accountants provide strategic analysis, tax planning, and business growth advice based on those records.
+- Recognise that bookkeepers handle daily tasks like recording transactions and managing payroll, while accountants provide strategic analysis, tax planning, and business growth advice based on those records.

-• Implement automated invoicing and bookkeeping systems to reduce manual processing time by 80% and eliminate the costly cycle of catching up on financial errors and missed deadlines.
+- Automating your invoicing and bookkeeping systems reduces manual processing time.
+It also eliminates the costly cycle of catching up on financial errors and missed deadlines.

-• Prioritize hiring professional help when you spend several hours monthly on bookkeeping instead of core business activities, or when your financial records become disorganized and fall behind.
+- Hire professional help when you spend several hours monthly on bookkeeping instead of core business activities, or when your financial records become disorganised and fall behind.

-• Focus your accountant or bookkeeper on high-value activities like tax optimization and profit improvement rather than low-value catch-up work like error correction and manual reconciliation.
+- Focus your accountant or bookkeeper on high-value activities like tax optimisation and profit improvement rather than low-value catch-up work like error correction and manual reconciliation.

 What does a bookkeeper do?